About

 About Cultural Learnings

 Cultural Learnings, started in January 2007 by Myles McNutt, is a television blog with a focus on critical reviews and analysis of a wide range of television series.
-The goal is not to recap the events of the latest episode, but rather to place it within the context of the series, the season, its genre, and on occasion broad literary and cultural philosophies.
-While a fairly academic and analytical approach is generally employed, the subjects themselves are extremely diverse: from network to cable, Glee to Mad Men, science fiction to comedy, everything is both subject to criticism and, more importantly, open to interpretation.
+The goal is not to recap the events of the latest episode, but rather to place it within the context of the series, the season, its genre, and—on most occasions—the field of media and cultural studies.
+While a fairly academic and analytical approach is generally employed, the subjects themselves are extremely diverse: from network to cable, Glee to Mad Men, science fiction to comedy, everything has been both subject to criticism and, more importantly, open to interpretation.

-If you want to contact Cultural Learnings in regards to promotional materials, screeners, writing opportunities, questions or general inquiries, you can contact Myles at cultural.learnings @ gmail.com.
+If you want to contact Cultural Learnings in regards to promotional materials, screeners, or questions or general inquiries, you can contact Myles at cultural.learnings @ gmail.com.

 About Myles McNutt

 Myles is currently a contributor at The A.V.
-Club, where he reviews The Office weekly while dropping in on a number of other series sporadically.
-He is also a contributor editor of Antenna: Responses to Media and Culture, a media and cultural studies blog run out of the University of Wisconsin-Madison.
+Club, where he reviews Orange is the New Black, Game of Thrones, and Shameless.
+He also served a contributing editor and administrator for Antenna: Responses to Media and Culture, a media and cultural studies blog run out of the University of Wisconsin-Madison.

-You can contact Myles via his Twitter feed, his Facebook page, or through the email address above.
+You can contact Myles via his Twitter feed or through the email address above.